 I will share with you, not only the way of loading the script, but also make it complaint with the async-await methodology (using Promises).

-Many are asking me about this matter of how to properly validate a number using Regular Expression, so I decided to write this post to share with you from my experience and research.
+Many are asking me about this matter of how to properly validate numbers using Regular Expression, so I decided to write this post to share with you from my experience and research.
 And most important thing that really bothers me, is that the internet is full of examples and solutions for exactly this task, but unfortunately most of them are incorrect or incomplete.

 Sadly, Google stopped supporting this amazing software.
 Although it is still being able to install and use Picasa, Google decided to remove the download link.
 I have re-uploaded this installation file and made it available again.
 It is now available to download for Windows from the following link: Download Picasa Photo Organizer 3.9 Build 141.259 Enjoy!